16-inch MacBook Pro

 9th-gen Intel Coffee Lake Processors

-The 16-inch MacBook Pro's brawn is driven by Intel's latest 6- and 8-core 9th-generation Coffee Lake processors with Turbo Boost speeds up to 5.0 GHz.
-According to Apple's own test, these new chips deliver up to 2.1 times faster performance than the quad-core 15-inch MacBook Pro.
+The 2019 16-inch MacBook Pro drew its power from Intel's 6-core and 8-core 9th-generation Coffee Lake processors with Turbo Boost speeds up to 5.0 GHz.
+According to Apple's tests, these new chips delivered up to 2.1 times faster performance than the quad-core 15-inch MacBook Pro.

 AMD Radeon Pro 5000M Series Graphics

-On the graphics end, the 16-inch MacBook Pro packs AMD Radeon Pro 5000M series – the first 7nm mobile discrete GPUs for pro users – with GDDR6 video memory and with up to 8GB VRAM.
-Compared to the baseline 15-inch MacBook Pro, it will be 2.1 times faster graphics performance while the highest-end configuration will see up to 80 percent faster performance.
+On the graphics end, the MacBook Pro used AMD Radeon Pro 5000M series – the first 7nm mobile discrete GPUs for pro users – with GDDR6 video memory and with up to 8GB VRAM.
+Compared to the baseline 15-inch MacBook Pro, it offered 2.1 times faster graphics performance, while the highest-end configuration saw up to 80 percent faster performance.

-On June 15, Apple announced a new configuration with the AMD Radeon 5600M series chipset.
-It costs $700 more than the base model, and offers a 75% performance boost.
+On June 15, 2020, Apple announced a new configuration with the AMD Radeon 5600M series chipset.
+It costs $700 more than the base model while offering a 75% performance boost.

-To support the new performance features of the 16-inch MacBook Pro, Apple designed a new 100Wh battery — the largest ever in a Mac notebook — for an additional hour of battery life, giving the new notebook up to 11 hours of wireless web browsing or Apple TV app video playback.
+To support the new performance features of the 16-inch MacBook Pro, Apple designed a new 100Wh battery for an additional hour of battery life, giving the new notebook up to 11 hours of wireless web browsing or video playback in the Apple TV app.

-In other firsts, it can be configured up to an 8TB Solid State Drive (SSD), perfect for professionals who work in video or audio production.
+In other firsts, users could configure the machine with up to an 8TB solid-state drive (SSD).
+This setup would likely be ideal for professionals working in video or audio production.

-In addition to more storage, Apple's biggest laptop got an overhaul to its sound system, boasting Dolby Atmos audio playback via a newly design high-fidelity six-speaker system with force-canceling woofers.
+In addition to more storage, Apple gave the sound system an overhaul.
+The notebook supported Dolby Atmos audio playback via a newly designed high-fidelity six-speaker system with force-canceling woofers.

-It also features what Apple calls the "most advanced thermal architecture ever in a Mac notebook."
-A new fan design features a larger impeller with extended blades along with bigger vents, resulting in a 28 percent increase in airflow, while the heat sink is 35 percent larger, enabling significantly more heat dissipation than before.
+It also had what Apple called the "most advanced thermal architecture ever in a Mac notebook."
+A new fan design uses a larger impeller with extended blades along with bigger vents, resulting in a 28-percent increase in airflow.
+At the same time, the heat sink is 35 percent larger, enabling significantly more heat dissipation than before.

-Together, these advancements in cooling capacity allow the 16-inch MacBook Pro to sustain up to 12 more watts during intensive workloads than the previous design, the company says.
+Together, the company says these advancements in cooling capacity allowed the 16-inch MacBook Pro to sustain up to 12 more watts during intensive workloads than the previous design.